harmony-one/h/progress/alaina-furstenberg.md

+2024-01-14 Tue: Situated privacy complaint on Youtube channel.
+Designed boostDAI logo.
+Animation for the yield enhancer launch.
+Tweet + designed a graphic for i.country

 2024-01-13 Mon: Writing of week 2 for the January newsletter.
 Beginning to create marketing materials for the launch of the yield enhancer.
 Continued reading on i.country and testing of Eliza.

 ---